marvinli-harvard/critical-windows-lm/README.md

 - [x] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
 - [x] See if prompting LLM with critical windows makes it easier to correct its mistakes

-## Less promising ideas
-### Finetuning
-- [ ] Finetune a language model to only produce a particular answer and use that to predict prob of predicting answer
-- [ ] finetune LLM to better predict its future answer
-- [ ] Finetuning LLM to reflect/remind itself of its purpose after every k tokens, see if that breaks off-distribution behavior
-- [ ] Finetuning LLM with higher weight on important tokens
-- [ ] Finetune a language model with higher reward towards higher attribution score sections

-### Monitoring
-- [ ] Use interp to predict prob of certain answer or jailbreak - MATS is beating us there probably
-- [ ] Is there anyway we can jailbreak the ICLR 2025 paper?
-- [ ] Use interp to predict prob of certain answer or jailbreak - MATS is beating us there probably